ryan-menning/rm-evaluation/README.md

 # rm-evaluation

 ## Project objective:
-### Explore and Predict, if possible, the best combination of ingredients and equipment parameters to produce product within customer specifications for the manufacture of inorganic colored pigments.
+### Explore and predict, if possible, the best combination of ingredients and equipment parameters for the manufacture of inorganic colored pigments to produce within customer specifications .

 <br/>

-### <u>Brief explanation of "color numbers"</u>
+### Brief explanation of "color numbers"
 "Color numbers" is a generic term for what is specifically known as "Lab" or CIELab values.
 Essentially, CIELab values are a way to plot colors on a 3-dimensional plane.
 The "L" value represents a position on the vertical axis, the "a" value represents a position on a horizontal axis and the "b" value represents a position on another horizontal axis that is perpendicular to the "a" axis.
 For more information on CIELab values you can check out this short [article](https://www.xrite.com/blog/lab-color-space).